Course Structure and Delivery

 Session 8: Me, Myself, and the Team

-- A final project must be completed and approved by the course facilitator
+- Share their final project and have it approved as Complete by the course facilitator.